hazelcast/fraud-detection-onnx/README.md

 ## (Optional) Building Your own hazelcast-onnx image
-If you want to create your own hazelcast-onnx image and preload it with your data and model, you can check the [`Dockerfile`](./hz-onnx-debian/Dockerfile) in `hz-onnx-debian` for ideas on how to bundle all components into your image
+If you want to create your own hazelcast-onnx image and preload it with your data and model, you can check the [`Dockerfile`](./hz-onnx-debian/Dockerfile) under the  `hz-onnx-debian` folder.

 Once you are happy with your updates to `Dockerfile`, you can create and publish your image by running

 ```
+cd ..
 docker-compose -f build-hz-onnx-image.yml build
 docker tag fraud-detection-onnx-hazelcast-onnx-debian <your-github-username>/<image-name>
 docker push <your-github-username>/<image-name>